 Monisha was nominated Young Global Leader by the World Economic Forum in 2010.
 In December 2015, Monisha was invited by the Prime Minister to join the Committee on Standards in Public Life.
 In 2022, she was appointed to the board of the Royal Collection Trust by Her Majesty Queen Elizabeth II.
 Monisha has a post-graduate degree from SOAS and an executive MBA from the London Business School.

-He has been a non-executive director since 2007, acting in this role for a Probation Trust, two housing associations, a regeneration company, and a social enterprise health provider.
-He was a non-executive director of Cafcass (Children and Families Court Advisory Support Service) between 2015 – 2023.
-Paul sits as a Lay Chair/Lay Panel member on Professional Conduct panels for a number of professional regulatory bodies including: Farriers Registration Council; General Osteopathic Council; Bar Standards Board; Social Work England; Nursing & Midwifery Council; British Association of Counselling and Psychotherapy; the Registration Council for Clinical Physiology; Chartered Institute of Public Finance and Accountancy; and the Taxation Disciplinary Board.
+Paul sits as a Lay Chair/Lay Panel member on Fitness to practise/Professional Conduct panels for a number of professional regulatory bodies including: Farriers Registration Council; General Osteopathic Council; Bar Standards Board; Social Work England; Nursing & Midwifery Council; British Association of Counselling and Psychotherapy; the Registration Council for Clinical Physiology; Chartered Institute of Public Finance and Accountancy; and the Taxation Disciplinary Board.
 Paul also sits on the Test of Competence Assurance Advisory group for the Nursing and Midwifery Council.
+He is the Independent Panel member (for Council appointments) for the General Chiropractic Council.
 He has a Masters degree in Training & Human Resource Management.

 Diana Luchford CB has had an extensive career as a senior public servant, most recently as Chief Executive Officer of the London Mayor’s Office for Policing and Crime (MOPAC) which oversees the Metropolitan Police and delivers services across London to tackle crime and support victims.
 Previously she was a senior civil servant at the Home Office and has worked for many years within and alongside the Criminal Justice System including in HM Prison Service and at the Ministry of Justice.
 She has participated in many senior appointment selection panels and has a proven track record in promoting equality, diversity and inclusion, particularly at MOPAC and in a previous role as Senior Director of the Windrush Reform Programme at the Home Office.